Four local men lost their lives on 13th October 1915. They have no known grave and are commemorated on the Loos Memorial:

 The detachment made good headway but were driven back by a fierce German counter-attack.
 Assuming that the trench would be taken successfully, Lieutenant Beaufort had given orders for supplies of grenades to be brought up the trench ready for an attack on the next objective.
 When the attack failed, he feared that the grenades would be brought up the line and detonated by a German bomb, he went back along a communication trench to issue further orders to the N.C.O.s in charge of the Brigade Store.
 A high explosive shrapnel shell burst close beside him and a piece of metal about the size of a cricket ball hit him in the chest and came out of his left shoulder blade, killing him instantaneously.
 He was buried in the rear of the trenches, along with four other officers who fell.

 Donald Ewen was born in Edgbaston, Birmingham on 27th June 1887 to parents Thomas Buttwell Ewen (a mechanical engineer) and his wife, Janet (née Knowles).
-By 1901 the family had moved to Bromsgrove and, by 1911, they had moved to Sedgemere, Knowle, although Donald was not with them at the time of the 1911 census.
+By 1901 the family had moved to Bromsgrove and, by 1911, they had moved to Sedgemere, Fen End (in the parish of Balsall, but with a postal address of Knowle).
+Donald was not with the family at the time of the 1911 census.
 After attending Oundle School (boarding at Sidney House) 1901-1905, he studied metallurgy at Birmingham University, taking his BSc degree in 1909 and his MSc in 1910.
 He joined the National Physical Laboratory (NPL), Teddington in 1911 as a research assistant.

 He enlisted in the Territorial Force in 1913, joining the 14th Battalion, The London Scottish as a reservist and then volunteering for foreign service when war broke out.
 He embarked for France with his battalion on 15th September 1914.
 Serving on the front line as a Private, he had hoped to be made an officer but the heavy shelling damaged his hearing and he was unable to accept a commission.
 He was also classed as unfit for frontline duty but he opted to stay at the front as a stretcher bearer, and it was whilst looking for a wounded soldier in No Man’s Land, about 30 yards from the German lines, that he was killed on the night of 13th/14th October.
 Rather poignantly, a recall to the NPL had just been issued in order that he could take charge of optical glass research.
 A telegram demanding his recall to England was despatched by the War Office but failed to arrive before he was killed, aged 28.